Our Team

 Kristin Barker

-Kristin serves as the research coordinator for the Beyond Yellowstone Living Lab.
-Her research primarily focuses on migration ecology, predator-prey dynamics, and anthropogenic influences on animal behavior.
-She’s spent most of the last two decades living and working in the Rocky Mountains, hiking, camping, biking, skiing, paddling, hunting, and doing lots of fieldwork.
+Kristin is Beyond Yellowstone’s research director.
+While supporting all the lab’s work, her personal research primarily focuses on migration ecology, human influences on wildlife behavior, and predator-prey dynamics.
+She’s spent most of the last two decades living and working in the Rocky Mountains, hiking, backpacking, biking, skiing, paddling, and hunting.

 We work with a growing number of partners to ensure our research is grounded in the needs of the local community.